tens of thousands hit the streets in london and across the uk to protest trump’s muslim ban | read | i-D

-Tens of thousands of people took to the streets in London and across the UK last night, to protest Donald Trump's ban on people born in seven Muslim countries from entering the US (including British citizens, and people with dual citizenship in the States), and UK Prime Minister Theresa May's failure to condemn the racist executive order, which was signed immediately after her visit with the new President in the US.
+Tens of thousands of people took to the streets in London and across the UK this week to protest Donald Trump's ban on people born in seven Muslim countries from entering the US (including British citizens, and people with dual citizenship in the States), and UK Prime Minister Theresa May's failure to condemn the racist executive order, which was signed immediately after her visit with the new President.

-More than 10,000 people gathered outside Theresa May's residence at 10 Downing Street in London, chanting "Theresa May, shame on you!" and "Hey, hey Theresa, oo, ah / I wanna kno-o-o-o-ow / How you sleep at night," messages of solidarity including "Say it loud and say it clear / Refugees are welcome here," and jokes at Trump's expense: "You can't build a wall!
-Your hands are too small!".
+More than 10,000 people gathered outside May's residence at 10 Downing Street in London, chanting "Theresa May, shame on you!" and "Hey, hey Theresa, oo, ah / I wanna kno-o-o-o-ow / How you sleep at night."
+They shouted messages of solidarity including "Say it loud and say it clear / Refugees are welcome here," and jokes at Trump's expense: "You can't build a wall!
+Your hands are too small!"

-Demonstration organiser and journalist Owen Jones addressed the crowd, saying "Friends, throughout history, we've not just seen injustice, we've seen all too often the failure of people to speak out.
-Today, we say with defiance, with determination: We will not stay silent at injustice; we will stand and make our voices clear."
+Demonstration organizer and journalist Owen Jones addressed the crowd, saying "Friends, throughout history, we've not just seen injustice, we've seen all too often the failure of people to speak out.
+Today, we say with defiance, with determination: We will not stay silent at injustice.
+We will stand and make our voices clear."

 Text Charlotte Gush